kubeedge/website/content/en/docs/setup/keadm.md

     ```

 2. Set `CLOUDCOREIPS` env.
 The environment variable is set to specify the IP address of cloudcore, or a VIP if you have a highly available cluster.
+   Set `CLOUDCORE_DOMAINS` instead if Kubernetes uses domain names to communicate with cloudcore.

     ```bash
     export CLOUDCOREIPS="192.168.0.139"